Therapy and Treatment

-The only time a psychologist is required to disclose information about you is if demanded by law or if there is reasonable evidence to believe that someone is at risk of harm if we do not divulge the information to the appropriate authorities.
+The only time a therapist is required to disclose information about you is if demanded by law or if there is reasonable evidence to believe that someone is at risk of harm if we do not divulge the information to the appropriate authorities.

 Therapy can provide insight and new perspectives into life’s challenges and can help create solutions to difficult problems.
-Many people find that working with a psychologist can enhance personal development, improve relationships and family dynamics, and ease the challenges of daily life.
+Many people find that working with a therapist can enhance personal development, improve relationships and family dynamics, and ease the challenges of daily life.
 Sometimes, just having someone there to listen is helpful.

 Some available benefits from therapy include:

 What is the fee?
 Am I covered by Medicare?